 For general queries for those self-isolating and in need of support including signposting and referring on where required contact Hackney Corona virus Helpline

-Local pandemic related news and updates and Hackney Council e-newsletter sign up here.
+For local pandemic related news and updates sign up to the Hackney Council e-newsletter.

-Find Children and young people’s news and activities from Young Hackney here
+Find Children and Young People’s news and activities from Young Hackney.

 Changes to the way the public accesses services for those with SEND